matheus-beck/blog/_posts/2019-09-02-node-js-backend-nodemon-sucrase-eslint-prettier.md

   plugins: ["prettier"],
 ```

-Finally, create a `.prettierrc` file in the source folder with the following:
+Finally, create a `.prettierrc.json` file in the source folder with the following:

 ```
 {